simplecore-inc/stage-flow/packages/react/README.md

 ### StageRenderer

 Component that automatically renders the correct UI component for the current stage.
+Stage components receive props directly from the renderer.

 ```tsx
 <StageRenderer